 Let's build a workflow that syncs customer data to an external CRM when records are updated.

-Step 1: Create the Orchestration
+Step 1: Create the Automation

 Step 2: Transform Data